Kartheeko07/terraform-aws-elasticache-module/README.md

 # terraform-aws-elasticache-module
 This terraform module is to create an AWS ElastiCache Replica Set/Cluster.
+The purpose of this module is not to limit the IAC to a specific team/project but rather be used across different Business Units/Organizations.

 ## Table of contents